 This course is Asynchronous

-builds on the defensive skills and experience students gained in Immediate Immersion.
-The twelve-week course is designed to impart a strong foundation of defensive information security skills, preparing students for entry-level careers as security operations center analysts and digital forensics analysts.
+"You must pass NON-108E course before you are eligible to enroll in NON-118 "Cyber Defense".
+The 12-week course is designed to impart a strong foundation of defensive information security skills, preparing students for entry-level careers as security operations center analysts and digital forensics analysts.
 Students work through six online real-life tasks in a private cloud environment with help, advice and feedback from a knowledgeable mentor and extensive online learning resources.
-The tasks are embedded in the realistic, but fictional, context of work as an entry-level employee of a government cyber operations agency. https://www.bhcc.edu/corporatetraining/cybersecuritytrainingcertificate/
+The tasks are embedded in the realistic, but fictional, context of work as an entry-level employee of a government cyber operations agency.

 |Section||Dates||Days and Times||Instructor||Fee||Register|